Vanino, Khabarovsk Krai: Economy

 Vanino is an important port on the Strait of Tartary (northernmost part of Sea of Japan), served by the BAM railway line.
 The settlement's economic significance is based on its port, which is among the ten largest ports of Russia measured by its cargo-handling volume.

 As of 2009, Vanino is a hub (and the main mainland railway connection) for the Sakhalin Shipping Company, which runs regular cargo boats from this port to Magadan, Petropavlovsk-Kamchatsky, and Pusan.
 Since 1973, this company has also operated an icebreaker vehicular, passenger, and Vanino-Kholmsk train ferry, providing an important connection between Sakhalin and the Russian mainland.

 Vanino also has an oil terminal, as well as an oil refinery, run by Transbunker Group; it is the only oil refinery in Russia that is designed specifically for producing fuel oil for ship engines.

 Vanino is Russia's second largest coal port on the Pacific after Vostochny Port (near Nakhodka), with between 15 million tons and 20 million tons of coal being handled per year.
 One of Russia's largest coal producers, Mechel constructed its own terminal in Vanino to supply coal-hungry Asian markets.
 The new terminal was completed in 2012 and was initially predicted to have the capacity to handle 25 million tons per year.

 In 2018, the port of Vanino is expected to ship approximately 20 million tons of coal.
 Russia’s largest coal producer, SUEK, has plans to expand the port of Vanino and raise its exports more than 80%, to 40 million tons per year.
 This expansion is to meet the rising demand for coal in the Asian market.
 The Russian Energy Minister Alexander Novak has announced plans to double Russia’s coal exports to Asia by 2025, another catalyst for the SUEK expansion.

+Media

+The independent newspaper Moye Poberezhe, founded in 2004 by Tatyana Sedykh, publishes weekly from Vanino and reports on local news in the Strait of Tartary.